-In addition to intercollegiate athletic competitions, students are encouraged to take advantage of other social and recreational opportunities on campus.
+In addition to intercollegiate athletic competitions, students are encouraged to take advantage of other social and recreational opportunities on campus including intramural and club sports.
 Available for student use are a fitness room and many acres of fine walking, biking and jogging areas.
 For indoor fun, the Oakley Student Center and the Sullivan Lounge have flat-screen televisions and game tables for student use.